 - baking soda and sea salt — Baking soda leavens but also adds crispiness to these chaffles.
 Sea salt for heightened flavor.

-Which chaffle iron to choose
+Which chaffle maker to choose

 Most people make their chaffles on the Dash chaffle maker (find it here), or a similar one.
 That’s a great choice and very affordable.
 This recipe makes two chaffles on a Dash-style iron.